gwu-libraries/audit-tool/README.md

         python inventory_manager.py update <path to report>

 4. If a discrepancy was detected and the discrepancy was caused by an error with the files, then fix the error and re-run detect changes to make sure the problem was resolved.

+## Additional functions
+### Adding notes
+You can add notes with:

+        python inventory_manager.py note <path to report> "Your note."

+Notes will be added to the report.

+### Excel version of report
+To get an Excel version of a report:

+        python inventory_manager.py excel <path to report>